kubeshop/testkube/docs/docs/testkube-cloud/articles/status-pages.md

 <!-- TODO: add screenshot of status page editing>
 <!-->

-1. Provide a unique name for your status page.
+1. Provide a unique name and description for your status page.
-2. Fill out all the required fields - add services, configure the timeline, etc.
+2. Choose a time scale for the status page.
+This will define the aggregation period of the test execution results.
+3. Add services with tests.
+4. Configure visibility.
+Public status pages will be available without any kind of authentication.
+5. Save changes by clicking the "Save" button on top.

 ## Managing Services